 The model or style number is a naming system for our shoes.
 While most of our "higher-numbered" styles feature more technology than our "lower-numbered" shoes, that is not always the case.

-When deciding on a particular shoe, both the intended use of the shoe and your individual needs should be considered.
-The full model number, which is broken down into 3 parts, can be located on the underside of the tongue.
+- When deciding on a particular shoe, both the intended use of the shoe and your individual needs should be considered

 The letters before the number designate the gender and the activity for which the shoe was designed, as follows:

 WT = Women's Trail

 WW = Women's Walking

 G = grade school

 I = infant